Future City Pittsburgh Volunteer Opportunities

 The mentor's first responsibility is to guide the students through, what might be described as, the project development process.
 The students must become familiar with the Competition's requirements and rules, and the schedule for deliverables.
 The students will need to develop their own plan and schedule for completion of their project and divide and assign responsibilities for various tasks.
 And of course, the students must assess unexpected difficulties and occurrences and revise their plan and schedule.

 The mentor's second responsibility is to teach the students about the various engineering disciplines, and the role that engineers play in building and maintaining a city.
-Before the deadline for school enrollment, October 15, 2012, we estimate that we will need to identify as many as seventy volunteers to act as Engineer Mentors.
+Before the deadline for school enrollment, October 15, 2013, we estimate that we will need to identify as many as thirty volunteers to act as Engineer Mentors.

-Volunteer as an Essay Judge - On December 14, 2012, the Essays and Narrative are due for the second round of the Competition.
+Volunteer as an Essay Judge - On December 16, 2013, the Essays and Narrative are due for the second round of the Competition.
 Each essay and Narrative will be judged by three different judges, with each judge scoring several submittals.
 We anticipate a need for a minimum of twenty essay judges.
-Each judge will work independently, scoring their essays and reporting the scores by internet on the Future City website.
+Each judge will work independently, scoring their essays and reporting the scores by internet on the National Future City website.